ballavamsi/ballavamsi/README.md

 About Me:

 - 🔭 I’m currently working on open source projects in freetime, and ofcourse company projects.
-- 🌱 I’m currently learning everything that I can.
+- 🌱 I’m currently learning everything.
 - 👯 I’m looking to collaborate on open source projects.
 - 💬 Tell me about your hidden tech talents.
-- 📫 How to reach me: ballavamsisrinivas@gmail.com
+- 📫 You can reach me : ballavamsisrinivas@gmail.com

 ### Connect with me: